9 Best Things to do in Kraków, Poland.

 Kraków’s Kazimierz district (KAH-zhee-myesh) is a fascinating blend of Jewish heritage and modern culture.
 Before World War II, over 60,000 Jewish residents lived here, making up nearly a quarter of the city’s population.
 It was one of the largest and most vibrant Jewish communities in Europe.
 Tragically, most were deported and murdered during the Holocaust.

-Today, Kazimierz is rich with history.
-Many former synagogues now serve as museums, including the Old Synagogue and Remuh Synagogue.
+Today, many former synagogues serve as museums, including the Old Synagogue and Remuh Synagogue.
 One of the most moving sites is Plac Bohaterów Getta (Ghetto Heroes Square), home to the haunting Chair Memorial.
-Each empty metal chair symbolizes the lives lost during the Holocaust, serving as a powerful reminder of the district’s past.
+Each empty metal chair symbolizes the belongings left behind when the ghetto was liquidated.
+A powerful reminder of the district’s past.

 4. Visit Oskar Schindler’s Enamel Factory